How To Afford To Go Travelling (That’s Actually Enjoyable)

 Workations

 A ‘Workation’ is a combination of work and vacation, where you travel to a destination while working remotely or at the location.
-If you can work from anywhere, this is how you can afford to go travelling because the money you’re making will cover your expenses.
+For many expats and nomads, this is how to afford to go travelling.
+If you can work from anywhere, this is how you can afford to go travelling because the money you are making will cover your expenses.
 This is becoming a popular trend for people who want to explore new places while still being able to work and earn an income.

 The great thing about this option is you can rent out your current home in order to help fund your stay.
 When I lived in Japan and worked as an art teacher, I would use the school holidays to travel abroad and list my apartment on AirBnB.
 If you work from home, a trip somewhere within the country is definitely attainable.
 If you don’t work from home or remotely, I’ve put together a whole post full of Jobs for Travel Lovers you might want to check out.